Andy Warhol paintings are among the most instantly recognized and easily identified works.

 Born Andrew Warhola (1928-87), he grew up during the Depression in a middle class Pittsburgh neighborhood (not far from the present Warhol Museum).
 He was graduated from present-day Carnegie Mellon with a B. F. A., and became one of the most successful illustrators in the 1950s while also producing movies, sculpting, photographing, and painting.

 As a painter, Warhol expropriated common media images – comic strips, sheets of stamps, ads for dance classes, photos of wanted criminals, pages from tabloids – and painted them in acrylic on canvas.
 Sometime in 1962, though, he began screenprinting photographic images directly on to canvas, usually in multiples, like his iconic Campbell soup cans.

-Warhol again used this mask-like photo in Gold Marilyn, and again reminds the viewer of all we never knew about Marilyn.
-Here Marilyn is on a lavish, expansive gold background, world- renowned yet again isolated in Warhol art.
+Warhol used this mask-like photo in Gold Marilyn, which reminds the viewer of all we never knew about Marilyn.
+Here, Marilyn is on a lavish, expansive gold background, world-renowned yet isolated.

-Perhaps Warhol, with a middle class, immigrant upbringing, identified with the dissonance between Monroe's personal and public life as he,too, navigated a world of glamour.
+With a middle class, immigrant upbringing, perhaps Warhol identified with the dissonance between Monroe’s personal and public life as he,too, navigated a world of glamour.

 In Warhol’s case – dissonance or not – he continued to work prolifically as a moviemaker, painter, producer of TV shows, sculptor, writer (including Saturday Night Live), producer of music videos, and photographer before his death in 1987.